Yago dos Santos

-Yago Mateus dos Santos (born March 9, 1999), known simply as Yago, is a Brazilian professional basketball player for Crvena zvezda of the Serbian KLS, the ABA League and the EuroLeague.
+Yago Mateus dos Santos (born March 9, 1999), known simply as Yago, is a Brazilian professional basketball player for Flamengo of the Novo Basquete Brasil (NBB).
 Dos Santos was discovered by Palmeiras, and played for Paulistano from 2016 to 2020 and Flamengo from 2020 to 2022 before moving to German club Ratiopharm Ulm.
 He has also played for the Chicago Bulls in the 2023 NBA Summer League team.
 Yago won the 2023 German BBL championship with Ulm, while being named Finals MVP as well.

 ESPN and ESporte called him one of the greatest revelations of Brazilian basketball of the 2010s.

 Professional career

 From 2020 to 2022, Yago played two seasons with Flamengo, with whom he won the 2022 FIBA Intercontinental Cup, as well as two NBB championships.

 On July 20, 2022, Yago signed a two-year contract with German club Ratiopharm Ulm of the German Basketball Bundesliga.
 He was instrumental in helping Ulm win its first ever German championship in 2023 and received Bundesliga Finals MVP honours.
 Appearing in 45 Bundesliga games (45 starts) during the 2022-23 campaign, he averaged a team-high 15.0 points per contest to go along with 5.7 assists and 2.7 rebounds a game.

-On July 17, 2023, Yago signed a three-year contract with Serbian powerhouse KK Crvena zvezda.
+On July 17, 2023, Yago signed a three-year contract with Serbian powerhouse KK Crvena zvezda Meridianbet.
 In the same season, main rivals KK Partizan also signed Brazilian Bruno Caboclo, making the Serbian derby also a derby between two of Brazil's best players.
 On June 28, 2024, Yago extended his contract with the Serbian club through 2027.

+On April 10, 2026, dos Santos signed for Virtus Bologna of the Italian LBA and the EuroLeague until the end of the season after parting ways with Crvena zvezda.